 6. CyberGhost – Easy-to-use VPN for Kindle Fire

-CyberGhost offers user-friendly apps for Fire TV and Amazon Fire tablet.
-In addition, this VPN offers 7000+ servers in 90 countries that can easily let you unblock geo-restrictions from across the globe.
+CyberGhost offers user-friendly apps for Fire TV and Amazon Fire tablet in New Zealand.
+In addition, this VPN offers 8900+ servers in 91 countries & 13 servers in New Zealand that can easily let you unblock geo-restrictions from across the globe.

 You can easily unblock Disney+, Hulu, ITV, Channel4, Netflix, Voot, Foxtel, Nine, CBS, EuroSports UK, and more using CyberGhost.